tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 “Form a circle!
 Everyone, form a circle!
 Lights outwards!”
 I bellow, hoping my voice cuts through the chaos.

 Izzy hears me and joins in, her authoritative tone echoing my command.
-"Back to back!
+"Shoulder to shoulder!
 Hold your positions!
 Don't shoot unless you're certain of your target!"

 Clutching my radio, I quickly press the transmit button, desperate to establish a connection with any outside help.
 “This is Tohannie at the community center!
 We're under attack!
 We need backup!
 Repeat, we need backup now!”